 The freedom of visiting the tannery means that we can wander around and uncover vintage hides that even Andrew, the tannery owner, had forgotten about.
-This was the case with our beautiful vintage OBT leather, meaning we can offer our customers leathers that aren't available anywhere else.
+This was the case with our beautiful vintage OBT leather, which means we can offer our customers leathers that aren't available anywhere else.

 (Photo - Vintage Oak Bark Tanned Leather From J & F J Baker)